Resort town: Economic impact of tourism

 More recently, resort towns have come under greater scrutiny by local communities.
 Instances where resort towns are poorly managed have adverse effects on the local economy.
 One example is the uneven distribution of income and land ownership between local residents and businesses.
 During tourist season, increased demand for accommodation may raise the price of land, causing a simultaneous increase in rent for local residents whose income in invariably lower than foreign residents.
 This results in a preponderance of foreigners in the land market and an erosion of economic opportunities for local residents.

 The revenues amassed from tourism typically do not benefit the host country or the local communities.
 Income to local communities generated by tourism are all of the expenditures accrued after taxes, profits, and wages are paid out; however, around 80% of traveler's expenditures go to airlines, hotels, and international companies, not to local businesses.
 These funds are referred to as leakages.
 Tourism has also been blamed for other negative economic impacts to local communities.
 Although resort towns usually boast more improved infrastructure than surrounding areas, these developments usually present high costs to local governments and tax payers.
 Reallocating government funds to subsidize infrastructure and tax breaks to firms shift available funding to local education and health services.
 In addition, resort towns typically do not have dynamic economies, resulting in an over dependence on one industry.
 Economic dependence on tourism poses particular challenges to resort towns and its local residents given the seasonal nature of the job market in some areas.
 Local residents of resort towns face job insecurity, difficulties in obtaining training, medical-benefits, and housing.

-Governance

-Every resort town is unique and local governance should be viewed on a case-by-case basis.
-There are, however, several broad criteria for insuring the most effective governance models.
-They include: implementation of necessary and desirable services to local residents; recover costs through fees, taxes, and charges; use of parcel taxes to fund services like recreation and fire protection; grant assistance to benefit local residents, like tax exemption; and delegate tasks to elected officials, staff, and committees to streamline procedures and save time and money.
-In most democratic systems, a voter must reside primarily in one place, and vote only for local government representatives in that place; however, some exceptions do exist.
-For example, in Alberta, Canada, there is a special type of municipal government for holiday areas called a summer village which allows non-permanent residents to vote for the council even if they only live there part-time.